11.2. Multiple Categories#

 This quantity 0.14 is the total variation distance (TVD) between the distribution of ethnicities in the eligible juror population and the distribution in the panels.

-We will use the total variation distance between distributions as the statistic to simulate.
-It will help us decide whether the model of random selection is good, because large values of the distance will be evidence against the model.
+We will use the total variation distance between distributions as the statistic to simulate under the assumption of random selection.
+Large values of the distance will be evidence against random selection.

-Since we are going to be computing total variation distance repeatedly, we will write a function to compute it.
+Let’s organize our calculation.
+Since we are going to be computing total variation distance repeatedly, we will first write a function that computes it for two given distributions.

 def total_variation_distance(distribution_1, distribution_2): return sum(np.abs(distribution_1 - distribution_2)) / 2

 This function will help us calculate our statistic in each repetition of the simulation.
-But first, let’s check that it gives the right answer when we use it to compute the distance between the blue (eligible) and gold (panels) distributions above.
+But first let’s check that it gives the right answer when we use it to compute the distance between the blue (eligible) and gold (panels) distributions above.
+These are the distribution in the ACLU study.

 This agrees with the value that we computed directly without using the function.

 In the cell below we use the function to compute the TVD between the distributions of the eligible jurors and one random sample.
-This is the code for simulating one value of our statistic.
 Recall that

-eligible_population is the array containing the distribution of the eligible jurors.
+eligible_population is the array containing the distribution of the eligible jurors, and that our sample size is 1453.

 sample_distribution = sample_proportions(1453, eligible_population) total_variation_distance(sample_distribution, eligible_population)

-Notice that the distance is quite a bit smaller than 0.14, the distance between the distribution of the panels and the eligible jurors.
+Run the cell a few times and notice that the distances are quite a bit smaller than 0.14, the distance between the distribution of the panels and the eligible jurors.

 We are now ready to run a simulation to assess the model of random selection.